R. M. Koster: Background

 Koster went to Panama as a soldier in the late 1950s and has lived there since.
 His wife, Otilia Tejeira, was a soloist with Panama’s National Ballet and has had a subsequent career as a human rights monitor.
 They have two children and three grandchildren.

-McDowell Bible College named their English and humanities program the Richard Koster School of Humanities.
+McDowell Bible College named its English and humanities program the Richard Koster School of Humanities.

 Tinieblas trilogy

 Each novel focuses on a larger-than-life protagonist around whom the action revolves.
 The author himself likens the books to the panels of a triptych, "since each of the three is complete in itself and since they need not be considered in the order of their publication."
 Major characters from one book appear as minor characters in the others, and vice versa.
 The unifying "character" of all three is Tinieblas itself.